2015 Rugby World Cup: England

 In September 2007, The Guardian reported that the Rugby Football Union had decided to submit a bid.
 BBC News reported in February 2009 that the intent was for a solo bid from the RFU, but with the possibility of some matches being played in Scotland, Wales or Ireland.
-It was hoped that the 2015 World Cup would add to Britain's "Decade of Sport" (including the 2012 Summer Olympics, 2013 Rugby League World Cup and 2014 Commonwealth Games).
+It was hoped that the 2015 World Cup would add to Britain's "Decade of Sport" (including the 2012 Summer Olympics, 2012 Summer Paralympics, 2013 Rugby League World Cup and 2014 Commonwealth Games).

 It was also claimed that the bid had a very strong chance of success due to the IRB's belief that the 2011 tournament might make a loss, therefore making it particularly important to ensure a profit, which was considered a strong point of England's proposed bid.
 The chief executive of the Rugby Football Union, Francis Baron, said that the tournament would target sales of 3 million tickets.
 England's package was projected to generate £300 million for the IRB – £220 million in commercial returns from broadcasting, sponsorship and merchandising, and the £80 million tournament fee.